Home for Global Students

 6. Pay attention to health and welfare: When living in Australia, you must address your health and welfare issues, including understanding the local medical system, social security policies, etc.

-Perth is generally more affordable than Australia’s larger cities like Sydney and Melbourne, but depending on your lifestyle, it can still be considered moderately expensive.
+Perth is generally cheaper than Australia’s larger cities like Sydney and Melbourne.
+But depending on your lifestyle, it can still be considered moderately expensive.

 uhomes.com | Student Accommodation,Flats,Houses,Apartments for Rent